WitnessOfThe/facebook-marketplaces-recommendation-ranking-system/README.md

 # Model

-In this project, we use the neural network resnet50, which is available as one of the standard PyTorch models.
-The resnet50 is a convolutional neural network, which can be utilised for image classification problems.
-To increase the efficiency of categorization, we use a transfer learning approach, where one can take an initially pre-trained neural network and finetune it for a specific problem.
-In our case, we load weights of the resnet50 model 'IMAGENET1K_V2', which is trained on the imagenet dataset to perform classification in the 1k different classed.
-As our have only 13 product categories, we need to change the dimensions of classification layer and retrain model basing on our database.
-The images for training is provided by the AICore training program and not available for the public.
+In this project, we use the resnet50 neural network, which is a convolutional neural network and can be used for image classification tasks.
+To improve the efficiency of categorization, we use the transfer learning approach, which is to take a pre-trained neural network and tunes it for a specific task.
+In our case, we load the weights of the resnet50 model "IMAGENET1K_V2" which is trained on the imagenet dataset to perform a classification into 1k different classes.
+Since we have 13 product categories in total, we need to resize the classification layer and retrain the model based on our database.
+The training images are provided by the AICore training program.

 ## Data preparation

-The raw data conta two ".csv" tables and one archive with "*.jpg" images.
-First table "Products.csv" contains information about listings on the market grouped by the listing id ("product_id") with their categorisation and description, While the second table "Images.csv" maps the listing id with image_id corresponding to the label of the image stored in the archive.
+The raw data contains two ".csv" tables and one "*.jpg" image archive.
+The first table "Products.csv" lists the market products grouped by listing ID ("product_id") with their classification and description, and the second table "Images.csv" maps the listing ID to the image_id corresponding to the label of the saved image.

-We start with proccessing of the text data.
-The cleaning starts with the conversion of the "price" column into a proper "float" and removing all raws consisting of missing or NaN data from the table "Products.csv".
-The field "category" contains the hierarchical structure separated by " / ".
-For model training we need to extract the root category and assign each unique category an integer number.
-We create dictionieries "decoder.pkl" and "encoder.pkl" to store maps for direct and reverse tranformations.
-The "Image.csv" dataset maps products to the images, where for each product there are two images.
-These images rerpesent photo of product from the different angle, so they can look very simularly.
-Finally, we join two tables by the key "product_id" forming dataset mapping image label with its category.
-The described transformations can be found in "sandbox.ipynb"

-The resolution used to pretrain resnet50 is 224x224.
-Therefore we resize our images to be the same size.
+Let's start with processing text data.
+The cleanup starts by converting the "price" column to the correct "float" and removing all raw data, consisting of missing data or NaN data, from the "Products.csv" table.
+The "category" field contains a hierarchical structure separated by " / ".
+To train the model, we need to extract the root category and give each unique category an integer.
+We create dictionaries "decoder.pkl" and "encoder.pkl" to store maps for forward and reverse conversion.
+The "Image.csv" dataset maps products to images, where there are two images for each product.
+These images are photographs of products from different angles, so they may look very similar.
+Finally, we join the two tables on the "product_id" key, forming a dataset that displays the image tag with its category.
+The transformations described can be found in "sandbox.ipynb".
+Our images dataset contains "*.jpg" files of different resolution and aspect ratios.
+As the resnet50 is trained by the images of size 224x224, we need to transform it into the right resolution.
 The processing is performed in the script "clean_images_data.py"

 ## Model Training

 ### Dataloader
 The initial dataset of 11121 categorised images is split into the training (10k images) and test (1121 images) datasets.
 We split the training data into the evaluation (30%) and training (70%) parts during model training.
 Each dataset split is performed randomly, so each category is well represented in test and training data.
-We use data augumation procudure, so each image pasted to training experience random rotation, horizontal and vertical flip, these measures generally allow to prevent overfitting by effectively increasing the database size.
+We use a data augmentation procudure, so each image pasted to training experiences random rotation, and horizontal/vertical flips, these measures generally allow us to prevent overfitting by effectively increasing the database size.

 ### Training procedure
 The final model performance is ___